OrchardCMS/OrchardCore/src/docs/reference/modules/Media.Azure/README.md

     "OrchardCore.Media.Azure": {
       // Set to your Azure Storage account connection string.
       "ConnectionString": "",
       // Optionally configure with liquid.
+A container name must be a valid DNS name and conform to Azure container naming rules eg. lowercase only.
       "ContainerName": "{{ ShellSettings.Name }}-media",
       // Optionally configure with liquid.
       "BasePath": "Media",